Proofreading for everyone

 Monday, April 30th, 2012

-Sometimes you buy professional printing for brochures, advertisements or product information.
+You organise professional printing for the important documents: brochures, advertisements, product information, magazine articles.
 Before the printer makes the plates he asks you to sign the proof.

-Hence you approve the colours, images, wording, fonts, layout and everything else about the job.
+Hence you approve the colours, images, writing, fonts, layout and everything else.
 Then the job gets made.

 So it has to be right.
-If there’s a mistake, it can’t be helped.
+If someone finds a mistake later, it can’t be helped.
 You approved it — you either live with it or reprint it.
-Reprinting a job destroys its cost-effectiveness.
+Reprinting a job often leaves its cost-effectiveness in ruins.

-But it’s easy to avoid both the blot on your reputation and the ruinous expense.
+But it’s easy to avoid both the ruinous expense and the blot on your reputation.

-Just be smart — before you sign it, send the proof to FastProof.
+Just be smart — before you sign the proof, send it to FastProof.

 Do you need FastProof?